HermanToothrot10/qubic-capital-manual/docs/proposals/qcp.md

 To **modify the quorum percentage** required for proposals to be considered valid.

+The quorum is measured as a percentage of the total locked QCAP.

 Default quorum: 67%

 This parameter is critical: if participation falls below the quorum threshold, any proposal is automatically rejected.